In this section, you will find our NWPB Board of Directors with committee affiliation, district map and nomination

 - Press Release: USDA Announces Appointments to National Watermelon Promotion Board 2023

 - Press Release: National Watermelon Promotion Board Holds March 1st, 2023 Teleconference to Nominate Producers and Handlers to Serve as District 1 Directors

 - Press Release: National Watermelon Promotion Board Holds March 1st, 2023 Teleconference to Nominate Importers to Serve as Directors

 Nomination Process and Appointments to the Board

 The NWPB is composed of producers, handlers, importers, and one public representative appointed by the Secretary of Agriculture.
 The Board consists of an equal number of producer and handler representatives nominated by watermelon producers and handlers around the nation.
 Importers participate in the nomination of importer members of the Board.
 Importer members are appointed by the Secretary of Agriculture.
 The public representative on the Board is nominated by members of the Board and appointed by the Secretary.

-Today, there are seven geographic districts in the contiguous states of the United States.
+Today, there are five geographic districts in the contiguous states of the United States.
 Each of these districts is represented by two producer and two handler members on the Board.
 The number of Importer seats on the Board is proportionate to the percentage of assessments paid by importers to the Board.
 In any event, there is at least one representative of importers on the Board.

 Nomination and Selection